nazar256/mqdish-workers-docker/README.md

 A docker container for MqDiSh consumer.
 Also includes `mqdish` CLI tool for dispatching jobs by the consumer.

+With these tools MqDish shines and basically was the reason I developed it.
+Example use-case is to automatically extract archives, convert photos, audio and video files in directories recursively using distributed workers across multiple machines available (for instance, laptop, RaspberryPI and VPS machines).
+Thus I can keep my gallery archive in the most efficient format, save storage and use all available machines for that.

 ## Installation

 The scripts in this repository are designed to be used from PATH.
-You can:

-1. Copy/symlink the scripts to a directory that's already in your PATH:
+You can opy/symlink the scripts to a directory that's already in your PATH:
 ```bash
 # Option 1: Copy
 sudo cp scripts/* /usr/local/bin/